tgambet/mcp-fetch-node/README.md

 A port of the official [Fetch MCP Server](https://github.com/modelcontextprotocol/servers/tree/main/src/fetch) for Node.js.

 > [!WARNING]
-> This project is a work in progress and may present bugs and issues.
+> This project is a work in progress and may present issues.
 >
-> Please report any issues to the [issue tracker](https://github.com/tgambet/mcp-fetch-node/issues).
+> Please report any to the [issue tracker](https://github.com/tgambet/mcp-fetch-node/issues).

 ## Description